 3. Hospice Care

-is commonly used for end-of-life treatment, and hospice care can add comfort to those in late-stage Alzheimer’s.
-Hospice care costs are typically covered by Medicaid, Medicare, and leading private insurance plans.
+is commonly used for end-of-life treatment, which can offer comfort to those with late-stage Alzheimer’s.
+Medicaid, Medicare, and leading private insurance plans typically cover hospice care costs.

 PBJ Reporting for In-Home Nursing Agencies